mikeyn1gm/ctf-threat-hunt-assistance-11-8-25/README.md

 What was the name of the file related to this exploit?

 **Actions and Thought Process:**
 With this information, I initially thought about searching within DeviceFileEvents but opted for checking DeviceProcessEvents for any executions involving any files with "tamper" in the filename.
 I also decided to tighten up the time range down to 10/9 to 10/15 since the previous event occurred on 10/9 at 12:22PM.
-I found `DefenderTamperArtifact.lnk` immediately.
+I found `DefenderTamperArtifact.lnk` immediately as a file involved with an execution from the suspected device.

 **Query used to locate events:**